department-of-veterans-affairs/vagov-content/pages/health-care/family-caregiver-benefits/comprehensive-assistance.md

 ### What benefits can I get with this program?

-Your Veteran can appoint 1 primary (main) caregiver and up to 2 secondary caregivers (people who serve as backup support to the primary caregiver when needed).
+Your Veteran can appoint one primary (main) caregiver and up to 2 secondary caregivers (people who serve as backup support to the primary caregiver when needed).
 Your benefits will depend on whether you’re the primary caregiver or a secondary caregiver.

 **If you’re the primary caregiver, you may receive:**
 - Caregiver education and training